bdavis-aabo/McStain-2019/wp-content/plugins/pixelyoursite/readme.txt

 EVEN MORE EVENTS’ TRIGGERS:

-On top of the free triggers (URL equals and URL contains), the pro version will let you fire more complexe events:
+On top of the free triggers (URL equals and URL contains), the pro version will let you fire more complex events:

 Clicks on CSS Selector: you can target virtually any clicks, like buttons, images etc.
 Mouse over CSS Selector